secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 ### Medical

+Team members have the option to select Remotes medical insurance by Allianz (for team members only).
+If they wish to add dependents this will be deducted through the Payroll (usd) $113.
-GitLab does not plan to offer Private Health Insurance at this time because team members in Denmark can access the [public healthcare system](https://www.healthcaredenmark.dk/).
+Team members in Denmark can also access the [public healthcare system](https://www.healthcaredenmark.dk/).
 This healthcare system covers all the team members and their family members.

 ### Pension